-4.2 Pipeline Location
+D.4.2 Pipeline Location

 This Trans-Sierra pipeline parallels Highway 80 and rail corridors on the Truckee River from Donner Summit to Truckee.
-East of Truckee the pipeline heads north roughly following the power transmission line into the City of Reno.
+East of Truckee, the pipeline heads north roughly following the power transmission line into Reno.
 The portion of the pipeline following the power transmission lines is primarily located through areas of low population density.
-Near the Mountain View Cemetery in Reno the pipeline rejoins the Union Pacific Railroad right-of-way and follows the rail through Reno and Sparks joining Highway 80 east of McCarran Rd.
+Near the Mountain View Cemetery in Reno, the pipeline rejoins the Union Pacific Railroad right-of-way and follows the rail through Reno and Sparks, joining Highway 80 east of McCarran Road.

-The Fallon Naval Air Station portion of the pipeline follows Highway 80 and the railroad right-ofway for about 16 miles to the Tracy power plant.
+The Fallon Naval Air Station portion of the pipeline follows Highway 80 and the railroad right-of-way for about 16 miles to the Tracy power plant.
 East of the Tracy power plant, near the Eagle Pitcher Mine, the pipeline veers to the south leaving the Truckee River and railroad corridor for about 11 miles.
-The pipeline rejoins the railroad corridor following the Truckee Canal southwest of Wadsworth and heads east along the railroad right of way through the City of Fallon until it reaches its final destination at the Fallon N.A.S.
+The pipeline rejoins the railroad corridor following the Truckee Canal southwest of Wadsworth and heads east along the railroad right of way through Fallon until it reaches its final destination at the Fallon Naval Airforce Station.

-4.3 Storage Facility
+D.4.3 Kinder Morgan Storage Facility